 \section{Two modified step sizes}

 In Section \ref{sec:converge}, we analyze the convergence behavior of the LEFT and RIGHT methods from a dynamics perspective.
-We found that although both the two methods converge, their asymptotic convergence rates surpass those of the original two BB methods, and this characteristic is confirmed by numerical results.
+We find that although both methods converge, their asymptotic convergence rates are slower than those of the original two BB methods, and this characteristic is confirmed by numerical results.
 In this section, we analyze the underlying reasons for this phenomenon and, based on these findings, propose two modified step sizes.

-Based on the analysis in Section \ref{sec:converge}, we know that the convergence rates of the LEFT and RIGHT methods are mainly determined by $\xi_{k}$ \eqref{equ:xik} and $\eta_{k}$ \eqref{equ:eta}, respectively.
+Based on the analysis in Section \ref{sec:converge}, we know that the convergence rates of the LEFT and RIGHT methods are primarily determined by $\xi_{k}$ \eqref{equ:xik} and $\eta_{k}$ \eqref{equ:eta}, respectively.
 From Property \ref{property1}, we have

 and